 If you’re hoping to work in the visual arts industry or publishing sector, yes.
 This major provides you with both the practical skills and theoretical understanding to thrive in this field.

-Paolo believes Art History students are equipped to explore in detail the ongoing significance of images – a skill that’s becoming increasingly relevant over time.
+Paolo believes Art History students are equipped to explore in detail the ongoing significance of images.
+And this skill is only becoming more relevant over time.

 “We live in a world that, more and more, relies on images rather than written or spoken words as a primary medium of communication.”

-At UQ, students in this major have excellent opportunities to put their learnings into action through internships and similar experiences, both locally and abroad, as part of their studies.
+UQ students in this major have great opportunities to put their learnings into action through internships and similar experiences, both locally and abroad.

 “Our students benefit from a range of substantive curatorial internship and professional development opportunities across Australia and internationally,” says Paolo.